techie-joe/ace/easymenu/README.md

 ------------------------------------------------------------------

-## Instant Online Menus for Businesses

 EasyMenu simplifies menu creation, enabling businesses to craft sleek, professional online menus in minutes, with no coding or design required.

-Suitable for businesses of all kinds — cafes, bakeries, restaurants, shops, service providers, and more.
+Suitable for businesses of all kinds - cafes, bakeries, restaurants, shops, service providers, and more.
 Simply configure your preferences, and you're ready to go!